SabreBirdOne/BlasterBrowser/docs/database_schema.md

 **Overview**
 This file serves as documentation on the design of the database.
-It includes a natural description of the data, written in a certain way to facilitate the design.
+It includes a natural description of the data, written in a certain way to facilitate the database design.

 Due to the project using PostgreSQL, which is a relational database, this file contains an Entity-Relationship Diagram and an abstract relational schema, which serves as a starting point in implementing the database.